 Players - Need to Know

-This page gives a high-level overview of some of the requirements of being a UGA Rugby club member.
+This page gives a rundown of the various requirements of being a UGA Rugby club member.

 Eligibility & UGA Rec Sports

 UGA Rugby operates as a club sport under the UGA Rec Sports umbrella, and is therefore subject to the rules detailed in the Club Sports Handbook.
-In addition, all collegiate rugby in the United States is controlled by various governing bodies A few key takeaways:
+In addition, all collegiate rugby in the United States is governed by USA Rugby's college eligibility rules.
+A few key takeaways:

 Players must be active, FULL-TIME UGA students,